-Dan was drafted to the Richmond Tigers in the 2003 AFL draft, as a 17-year-old student at Carey Grammar.
+Dan was drafted to the Richmond Football Club in the 2003 AFL draft, as a 17-year-old student at Carey Grammar.
 He played for the Tigers for 11 years before retiring at the end of the 2014 season.

 Dan played 156 games for the Tigers, won the Jack Dyer Medal for Richmond’s Best and Fairest in 2013 and was runner-up in 2009.
 He was also a member of the club’s leadership group for five years from 2009 to 2014.